humhub/documentation/docs/user/user-management.md

 Pending users can either be approved by group managers under the _Dashboard/Account Dropdown -> User Approval_ or by administrators under _Administration -> User Approval_.

 > Note: The approval process is only required if the **Require group admin approval after registration** option within the user authentication settings is enabled.

+## Visibilities

+- **Registered users** only -
+- **Visible for all** - Guests if enabled
+- **Hidden** - Not visible for regular users

+### Hidden users

+Hidden users are not be visible for regular users. e.g. at

+- People Directory
+- Space Memberslist / Sidebar Snippet
+- Activities sidebar
+- Space About Site
+- As Followers/Friends
+- Search
+- Mentioning

+They will still be displayed in the following places:

+- User Administration
+- In the group administration (members)
+- In the Space Members administration + Owner Change Form
+- REST API